Documentation Index

 Streaming Audio from Meeting Agent in Real-Time

-To stream audio from the meeting agent in real-time, follow these steps:
+To stream audio from the meeting agent in real-time, follow these steps:1.
+Use the /join API with mediaStreaming Payload

 When calling the /join API, include the WebSocket URL in the mediaStreaming object of the payload.
 For detailed payload structure and field descriptions, see API Payload Details.